jes-sherborne/genetic-optimizer/README.markdown

 #### getRandomIndividual

 This function is called repeatedly to create the initial random population that the optimizer evolves over successive generations.
-After the initial population is created, it is never called again.
+After GeneticOptimizer creates the initial population, it never calls this function again.
 GeneticOptimizer includes a default implementation (`GeneticOptimizer.getRandomIndividualBasic`) that selects a random value for each x[i] between 0 and its upper bound.

     myFunction.getRandomIndividual = GeneticOptimizer.getRandomIndividualBasic;

 #### mutate

 Takes a given individual and alters it.
-It is modeled after biological mutation, and in a genetic algorithm, it serves to broaden the search space.
+The mutation operator is modeled after biological mutation, and in a genetic algorithm, it serves to broaden the search space.
 GeneticOptimizer includes a built-in mutation function that replaces one variable with a random value between 0 and its upper bound.

     myFunction.mutate = GeneticOptimizer.mutateBasic;